wix/Detox/docs/Guide.ThirdPartyDrivers.md

 ## Writing a New Third-party Driver

-### Anatomy of a Driver
+### Anatomy of the Drivers

-The architecture of a driver is split into a few different pieces.
-Understanding the [overall architecture of Detox](https://github.com/wix/Detox/blob/master/docs/Introduction.HowDetoxWorks.md#architecture) will help with this section.
+The architecture of a driver is split into a few different pieces; Understanding the [overall architecture of Detox](Introduction.HowDetoxWorks.md#Architecture) will help with this section.

+*Components running in the context of the test logic execution on the Node.js process on the host computer:*

-1. The Device Driver - code runs on the Detox tester, within the test runner context.
-It implements the details for the [`device` object](https://github.com/wix/Detox/blob/master/docs/APIRef.DeviceObjectAPI.md) that is exposed in your Detox tests.
+1. **The Device Drivers layer:** The layer contains a collection of drivers, implementing - mostly, though not exclusively, the platform-specific details for the Detox [`device` object](https://github.com/wix/Detox/blob/master/docs/APIRef.DeviceObjectAPI.md) that is exposed in the Detox tests.
-The implementation is responsible for managing device clients your tests will run on.
+The implementation is responsible for managing devices your tests will run on, in terms of device allocation, app installation user interactions (e.g. taps) execution and so on.
-1. Matchers - code powering the `expect` `element` `waitFor` and `by` globals in your tests.
+1. **Matchers:** code powering the `expect`, `element`, `waitFor` and `by` globals in your tests.
-These helpers serialize your test code so they can be sent over the network to the device on which your tests are running.
+In essence, it translates and sends test-logic commands (such as taps and assertions) over the network to the device on which your tests are running.
+In turn, the device natively performs these commands.

-1. Driver Client - code running on the device being tested.
-The driver client communicates with the server over websocket where it receives information from the serialized matchers, and expectations, and also sends responses back of whether each step of your test succeeds or fails.
+*The component running on the device being tested, injected into the test app:*

+1. **Native Client:** The driver client communicates with the server over websocket where it receives information from the serialized matchers, and expectations, and also sends responses back of whether each step of your test succeeds or fails.
 Typically a device client will use an underlying library specific to the platform at hand to implement the expectations.

 ### Implementation Details

-You may want to read through the source of both the built-in, official drivers as well as existing third party drivers to get a sense of how the code is structured.
-You can also look at `examples/demo-plugin/driver.js` for a minimal driver implementation that doesn't really do anything useful.
-Your driver should extend `DeviceDriverBase` and export as `module.exports`.
+In order to introduce a third-party Driver, there is a set of core classes you must implement - each responsible for a different Detox concern:

+* Allocation: The process of launching / selecting a device over which the tests would run.
+* Pre-validation: The checkup of the execution-environment (e.g. verifying the Android SDK is installed).
+* Artifact handlers registration: The process where platform-based artifacts generation handlers are registered (e.g. handlers for taking screenshots, which are different between the Android and iOS platforms).
+* Runtime: The de-facto execution of test logic.
+* Matchers: The matching of visible elements and visibility assertion.

+To understand the exact contract of these classes, refer to [`examples/demo-plugin/driver.js`](https://github.com/wix/Detox/blob/master/examples/demo-plugin/driver.js) for a dummy implementation, or to [detox-puppeteer](https://github.com/ouihealth/detox-puppeteer) for an actual implementation of such as driver.

+Very roughtly speaking, this is the expected skeletal implementation:

 ```
-const DeviceDriverBase = require('detox/src/devices/drivers/DeviceDriverBase');
+const DeviceDriverBase = require('detox/src/devices/runtime/drivers/DeviceDriverBase');

+class Cookie {
+  constructor(id) {
+    this.id = id; // hold any info necessary in order to identify the associated device
+  }
+}

+class MyNewAllocationDriver {
+  constructor(deps) {
+    this.emitter = deps.eventEmitter;
+  }

+  async allocate(deviceConfig) {
+    // ...
+    return new Cookie(id); // This is where a cookie is formed once for the entire process
+  }

+  async free(cookie, options) {
+    // ...
+  }
+}

+class MyNewEnvValidator {
+  validate() {
+    // ...
+  }
+}

+class MyNewArtifactsProvider {
+  declareArtifactPlugins() {
+    // ...
+  }
+}

-class MyNewDriver extends DeviceDriverBase {
+class MyNewRuntimeDriver extends DeviceDriverBase {
+  constructor(deps, cookie) {
+    // ...
+  }

+  // ...
+}

+class MyExpect {
   // ...
 }

 module.exports = MyNewDriver;
 ```